Python for Absolute Beginners: Your First 1,000 Lines

 Python's core design philosophy prizes readability above almost everything else.
 Where other languages use curly braces and semicolons to structure code, Python uses whitespace and indentation.
 This means Python code often looks remarkably close to plain English, which is exactly why it has become the go-to language for beginners, data scientists, web developers, cybersecurity professionals, and automation engineers alike.
 The guiding principles are codified in The Zen of Python — type import this in any Python interpreter to read all 19 of them.
 The opening line: "Beautiful is better than ugly."

-As of March 2026, Python holds the number one position on the TIOBE Index with a 21.25% share, leading second-place C by nearly 10 percentage points.
+As of April 2026, Python holds the number one position on the TIOBE Index with a 20.97% share, leading second-place C by more than eight percentage points.
 In July 2025, it briefly reached 26.98% — the highest rating any language had achieved in the index's 25-year history.
-The 2025 Stack Overflow Developer Survey found that 58% of developers use Python — a 7-percentage-point surge from the prior year, the largest single-year jump in the survey's history, driven largely by the explosion in AI and machine learning work.
-On GitHub, Python overtook JavaScript in 2024 to become the most-used language after a decade of JavaScript dominance, while Jupyter Notebook usage spiked 92% in the same period.
-Its ecosystem now includes over 760,000 packages on PyPI (the Python Package Index), and the count grows daily.
+The 2025 Stack Overflow Developer Survey recorded a 7-percentage-point year-over-year jump in Python adoption — the largest single-year gain of any major language in the survey's history, driven largely by the explosion in AI and machine learning work.
+On GitHub, Python remains the dominant language for AI and data science with 2.6 million contributors as of Octoverse 2025 (a +48% year-over-year increase), even as TypeScript edged it out for the overall #1 GitHub spot in August 2025.
+Its ecosystem now includes more than 736,000 packages on PyPI (the Python Package Index), and the count grows daily.
 Whether you want to build websites with Django, analyze data with Pandas, train machine learning models with PyTorch, or automate tedious tasks on your computer, Python has a library ready and waiting for you.

 Download Python from python.org.
 During installation on Windows, check the box that says "Add Python to PATH" — this is critical.
 On macOS and Linux, Python is often pre-installed but may be an older version; install a fresh copy from python.org to be safe.
 Open a terminal (or Command Prompt on Windows) and type python --version (or python3 --version on macOS/Linux) to confirm it is working.
 You can write code in any text editor, but VS Code with the Python extension is an excellent free choice for beginners.